NativeScript/docs-v8/development-workflow.md

 The `create` command will take a minute to complete, as the NativeScript CLI needs to download a few dependencies while setting up your new app.

+### `clean`

+This command will clean your NativeScript project.
+It will delete the `node_modules`, `hooks`, and `platforms` directories from your project.
+These directories sometime need a clean slate during development of native applications.
+It is similar to running "Clean Build Folder" in XCode or other IDE environments.

+If you're having trouble running your application or you have added new dependencies, it's usually a good practice to start with `ns clean` before running to be sure you avoid any type of dependency issues or native project build issues.

 ### `help`

 Executing the following command in your terminal will open the CLI's documentation in your web browser.